albancrommer/DUK/README.md

 # What is DUKI?

-Need a Debian USB key that runs everywhere and keeps packages or files remain over reboots?
-It's **exactly** what this project is all about!
+Need a Debian USB key that runs everywhere and keeps packages or files over reboots?
+Damn, it's **exactly** what this is all about!
 Lucky you!

 ## Getting Started